The War of the Worlds (1938 radio drama): Closing statement

-After the conclusion of the play, Welles reassumed his role as host and explained that the broadcast was intended as a "holiday offering", the equivalent of the Mercury Theater "dressing up in a sheet, jumping out of a bush, and saying 'Boo!'".
-"While we have annihilated the world and utterly destroyed CBS before your very ears," he continued, "you will be relieved to hear that both institutions are still open for business."
+After the conclusion of the play, Welles reassumed his role as host and explained that the broadcast was intended as a "holiday offering", the equivalent of the Mercury Theater "dressing up in a sheet and jumping out of a bush, and saying 'Boo!'".
+"We annihilated the world before your very ears and utterly destroyed the CBS."
+He continued, "You will be relieved, I hope, to hear that we didn't mean it; and that both institutions are still open for business."
 He ended the program by assuring listeners that, "If your doorbell rings and there's nobody there, that was no Martian; it's Halloween."
 Popular mythology holds that the disclaimer was hastily added at the insistence of CBS executives to quell the supposed panic inspired by the program.
 While it was written at the last minute, it was Welles who appended it to end the broadcast over Taylor's objections, as he feared reading it on the air would expose the network to legal liability.

 Announcements

 Radio programming charts in Sunday newspapers listed "The War of the Worlds".
 On October 30, 1938, The New York Times included the show in its "Leading Events of the Week" ("Tonight – Play: H. G. Wells' 'War of the Worlds'") and published a photograph of Welles with some of the Mercury players, captioned, "Tonight's show is H. G. Wells' 'War of the Worlds'".
 Announcements that The War of the Worlds is a dramatization of a work of fiction were made on the full CBS network at four points during the broadcast: at the beginning, before the middle break, after the middle break, and at the end.
 The middle break was delayed 10 minutes to accommodate the dramatic content.

 Another announcement was repeated on the full CBS network that same evening at 10:30 pm, 11:30 pm, and midnight: "For those listeners who tuned in to Orson Welles's Mercury Theatre on the Air broadcast from 8 to 9 pm Eastern Standard Time tonight and did not realize that the program was merely a modernized adaptation of H. G. Wells's famous novel War of the Worlds, we are repeating the fact which was made clear four times on the program, that, while the names of some American cities were used, as in all novels and dramatizations, the entire story and all of its incidents were fictitious."